apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ## Setting up S3Guard

+### S3A to warn or fail if S3Guard is disabled
+A seemingly recurrent problem with S3Guard is that people think S3Guard is turned on but it isn't.
+You can set `org.apache.hadoop.fs.s3a.s3guard.disabled_warn_level` to avoid this.
+The property sets what to do when an S3A FS is instantiated without S3Guard.
+The following values are available:

+* `SILENT`: Do nothing.
+* `INFORM`: Log at info level that FS is instantiated without S3Guard.
+* `WARN`: Warn that data may be at risk in workflows.
+* `FAIL`: S3AFileSystem instantiation will fail.

+The default setting is INFORM.
+The setting is case insensitive.
+The required level can be set in the `core-site.xml`.

+---
 The latest configuration parameters are defined in `core-default.xml`.
 You should consult that file for full information, but a summary is provided here.